piyushkanadje/piyushkanadje.github.io/content/jobs/C_Cogn/index.md

 url: 'https://www.amdocs.com/'
 ---

+- Managed the SDLC with Java/Spring Boot, enhancing backend architecture and increasing scalability by 25%.

+- Implemented RESTful APIs with Java Spring Boot to handle JSON/XML data, reducing response times by 20% and improving data interoperability.

+- Improved system observability by 40% through Apache Kafka integration for log aggregation and monitoring.

+- Built and tested reusable Python Flask REST APIs for AT&T in Amdocs’ billing product, leveraging microservices to reduce API response times by 30%.

 - Engineered and rigorously tested over 10 reusable REST APIs with Java and Python, leading to widespread adoption by over 30 clients, showcasing scalability and reliability.

 - Ensured maintainability and scalability by following Spring MVC framework & using Microservice architecture with Spring Boot based service.